Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations

 Based on the two techniques, we develop the \sysname.
-After the initial model and kernels are downloaded to run on the target client device, \sysname generates the lite kernel optimization space.
-Candidates in the space are compiled one-by-one using our unified compiling pipeline and evaluated on the client device, interleaved with the inference process, with limited overhead.
+After the initial model and kernels are downloaded onto the target edge device, \sysname generates the lite kernel optimization space.
+Candidates in the space are compiled one-by-one using our unified compiling pipeline and evaluated on the device, interleaved with the inference process with limited overhead.
 Better kernels are continuously replaced online, gradually approaching the optimal.
-Considering the large number of clients on Web, candidate evaluation results and generated kernels is also crowdsourced from ones with similar hardware to achieve optimal kernels much faster.
+Considering the large number of clients on Web, candidate evaluation results and generated kernels are also crowdsourced from ones with similar device, achieving optimal kernels much faster.

-\sysname is implemented for both Wasm for CPUs and WebGPU for GPUs.
-Wasm is already supported by mainstream browsers, and CPUs are ubiquitous in client devices; thus, we prioritize Wasm support.
+We implement \sysname on both Wasm for CPUs and WebGPU for GPUs.
+It can run on devices with browsers installed that support Wasm or WebGPU.
+Wasm is supported by mainstream browsers.
 WebGPU, although still in its early stages, shows great promise.
-Thanks to our JIT kernel generation, \sysname is the first general inference system that supports WebGPU for complex models, serving as a strong showcase for our advantages.
+Thanks to our JIT kernel auto-generation, \sysname is the first to supports WebGPU for complex models, serving as a strong showcase for our advantages.

-\sysname is evaluated on representative transformer models, with suitable size to run in-browser on client devices, including encoder model RoBERTa~\cite{roberta}, encoder-ecoder model BART~\cite{bart} and T5~\cite{t5}, and decoder model GPT-2~\cite{gpt2}.
-Evaluation platforms cover a range of mobile and desktop hardware, including ARM CPU (Cortex-A76 and A78), Intel CPU (I9 12900H), AMD CPU (Ryzen 5800H), Intel GPU (HD 630), AMD GPU (Radeon), and Nvidia GPUs (RTX 3050, 3000, 3070Ti).
-The results show that within 30 seconds, \sysname can achieve average 26.65 times faster kernels compared to the baseline, and 2.36 times faster model inference.